Jitan Ram Manjhi: Janata Dal (United)

 When Yadav's RJD lost the October 2005 elections to the Bharatiya Janata Party-Janata Dal (United) NDA coalition, Manjhi switched loyalties to the JDU.
 He won the election from Barachatti putting behind Samta Deva of his previous party RJD.

 However, Manjhi was asked to resign immediately on the next day when his involvement in a corruption scam surfaced.
 Manjhi was involved in a fake B.Ed. degree racket in Bihar as the state education minister in the RJD government during the 1990s.
 As a junior minister in the Rabri Devi government, he was alleged to have given illegal permissions to institutes to run fake degree courses.
 He was later re-inducted in the state government cabinet by Chief Minister Nitish Kumar in 2008 after having absolved of the charges.

 During the 2008 food crisis in Bihar, Manjhi promoted eating rats as they caused damage to food grains and as rats and chickens had "equal food values, not only in terms of protein, but in all areas of nutrition".
-Rat catching is common with people of the Dalit Musahar caste, to which Manjhi belongs.
+Rat catching is common with people of the Musahar community to which Manjhi belongs.

 In the 2010 Bihar elections, he was elected to state legislative assembly from Makhdumpur in Jehanabad district.
 After Kumar split his party Janata Dal (United) from the NDA to oppose coalition leader Bharatiya Janata Party's prime ministerial candidate Narendra Modi, Manjhi contested from Gaya but lost heavily and came a poor third behind winner Hari Manjhi (BJP) and Ramji Manjhi (RJD).